ciphermodelabs/ciphercore/reference/main.md

 ## Sorting

-Given an array of integers, this example sorts them in the ascending order.
+Given an array of unsigned integers, this example sorts them in the ascending order.
 The serialization binary generates the following graph corresponding to the Batcher's sorting network.

 <p align = "center">